-After more than 42 years of sharing her passion for education with students and faculty at Augusta University, Dr. Paulette Harris was the longest tenured professor on the Summerville Campus up until her death this spring at age 71.
+After more than 42 years of sharing her passion for education with students and faculty at Augusta University, Dr. Paulette Harris was one of the longest tenured professors on the Summerville Campus up until her death this spring at age 71.

 Born and raised in Augusta, Harris graduated from Augusta College in 1971 with a bachelor’s degree in education and French.
 She went on to receive a master’s degree from Augusta College and earned her Doctorate with Honors from the University of South Carolina in 1983.